 Lab Support Team

-Our team of seven coordinators are here to help with your lab and/or class needs. our mission is to enable your STEM related endeavors.
+Our team of coordinators are here to help with your lab and/or class needs.
+Our mission is to enable your STEM related endeavors.
 Read bios below to get to know us better.
 For contact information, click here.

 Lab Manager and Biology Lab Coordinator